Rated R&B

 Rated R&B is an independent online magazine based in the United States, which is dedicated and devoted to news, topics and almost all things related to rhythm and blues (R&B) and soul music.

 It publishes independent music reviews, features, interview, and media.
 Founded and currently edited by Keithan Samuels in August 2011, the webzine has become a leading online source for R&B and soul music news according to Samuels himself and also openly promotes underrated/unnoticed artists of that genre.

-Reviews by Rated R&B have been mentioned in publications such as BBC,VIBE, Dazed, Essence, Forbes, The Huffington Post, Page Six, Yahoo! and Vogue.
+Reviews by Rated R&B have been mentioned in publications such as BBC,VIBE, Dazed, Essence, Forbes, The Huffington Post, Yahoo! and Vogue.
 Rated R&B also publishes music premieres, exclusive live performances and playlists.